Accessibility Guidelines, Laws and Standards

 The Accessibility Standards Canada (ASC) / Canadian Accessibility Standards Development Organization (CASDO) will form technical committees to develop Accessibility Standards in the 7 key areas.
 These committees will include experts, persons with disability and industry representatives.

-Accessibility Standards will be posted online for public comment.
-The Final Standards will be submitted to the Minister to be adopted into regulations.
+Accessibility Standards are posted online for public comment.
+The Final Standards are submitted to the Minister to be adopted into regulations.

 Legal Requirements for Document Accessibility